 I had fun at Fischer's, with these small beat-up paintings hanging close together.

 [Elger 2009, p.180]

 15-31 October: Gerhard Richter: Graphics 1965-1970, Museum Folkwang, Essen.
-Exhibits photographs and preparatory material (which would officially become Atlas in 1972).
+He exhibits photographs and preparatory material which would officially become Atlas in 1972.

 One doesn't make portraits like these, which look at each other with closed eyes, just for the fun of it or for tactical reasons.
 It had to be about something more significant, an admiration of the person and the painter Palermo, who made art despite the dominant Zeitgeist.
 At the time one felt quite isolated and was happy to find someone else who painted and thought in a similar way.